willogy-team/Willow-Seedling/General/programming/python/oop/README.md

 The car vehicle is red
 The hat thing is black
 ```

+## Design Patterns

+### Introduction

+In software engineering, a software design pattern is a general, reusable solution to a commonly occurring problem within a given context in software design.
+Everything starts with the Gang of Four (GOF).
+The patterns are not only microarchitectural models but also useful as a common design vocabulary among software engineers.
+The overall architecture of the system and related design decisions can be explained by giving a set of patterns used.
+While new patterns do emerge the GOF still remains as the definite reference on design patterns.
+For this reason it is important to introduce these patterns, the notions and the theory behind them and their applicability to Python community.

+### Motivation

+Design patterns are a common way of solving well known problems.
+With two principles which they believe would lead to good object-oriented software design:
+- Program to an **interface**, not an **implementation**.
+- Composition over inheritance: "Favor **object composition** over **class inheritance**".

+The authors claim the following as advantages of interfaces over implementation:
+- Clients remain unaware of the specific types of objects they use, as long as the object adheres to the interface
+- Clients remain unaware of the classes that implement these objects; clients only know about the abstract class(es) defining the interface

+To put it briefly Python is a weakly and dynamically typed interpreted language.
+Python objects is that they are not merely instances of their classes; their structures can change in runtime.
+It can be very difficult to understand and maintain.

+### Patterns by Type

+GOF is divided into three parts and each part describes the patterns related to the theme of the part.
+The themes describe the purpose of the patterns.
+- **Creational** patterns address object instantiation issues.
+- **Structural** patterns concentrate on object composition and their relations in the runtime object structures.
+- Whereas the structural patterns describe the layout of the object system, the **behavioral** patterns focus on the internal dynamics and object interaction in the system.

+#### Creational patterns
+Creational patterns are ones that create objects, rather than having to instantiate objects directly.
+This gives the program more flexibility in deciding which objects need to be created for a given case.

+#### Structural patterns
+Using inheritance to compose interfaces and define ways to compose objects to obtain new functionality.

+#### Behavioral patterns
+Behavioral patterns are concerned with communication between objects.

 # References
 - OOP in Python, [tutorial 1](https://python-textbok.readthedocs.io/en/1.0/Object_Oriented_Programming.html), [tutorial 2](https://realpython.com/python3-object-oriented-programming/)
 - [Python Design Patterns: For Sleek And Fashionable Code](https://www.toptal.com/python/python-design-patterns), Andrei Boyanov